Arnold Wesker: Nuclear disarmament

 Wesker joined with enthusiasm the Royal Court group on the Aldermaston March in 1959.
 Another of the Royal Court contingent, Lindsay Anderson, made a short documentary film (March to Aldermaston) about the event.
 He was an active member of the Committee of 100 and, with other prominent members, was jailed in 1961 for his part in its campaign of mass nonviolent resistance to nuclear weapons.

 Centre 42

-After his stay in prison in 1961, Wesker made a full-time commitment to become the leader of an initiative which arose from Resolution 42 of the 1960 Trades Union Congress, concerning the importance of arts in the community.
+After his stay in prison in 1961, Wesker made a full-time commitment to become the leader of an initiative that had arisen from Resolution 42 of the 1960 Trades Union Congress, concerning the importance of arts in the community.

+The Centre 42 group of artists, writers, actors and musicians, founded at the Bristol Trades Union Festival of 1962, had taken their name from Resolution 42 passed at the 1960 TUC Congress.
 Centre 42 was initially a touring festival aimed at devolving art and culture from London to the other main working class towns of Britain, moving to the Roundhouse in 1964.
 The project to establish a permanent arts centre struggled through subsequent years, because its funding was limited; Wesker fictionalised it in his play Their Very Own and Golden City (1966).
-He formally dissolved the project in 1970, although The Roundhouse did eventually open as a permanent arts centre in 2006.
+Wesker dissolved the project formally in 1970, although The Roundhouse did open eventually as a permanent arts centre in 2006.